LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 Part 1: No Hints; Fixed Secret Number
 -------------------------------------------

-If using Xamarin Studio, create a new project in a solution in which you already have added the ui library project.
-Add the ui project as a reference for the lab project.
+You will want to use the UI class, so either copy ui.cs into your project, or (for Xamarin Studio) create a new project in a solution in which you already have added the ui library project, and add the ui project as a *reference* for the lab project.
-Make sure your program has ``namespace IntroCS;`` to match the ui project.
+Make sure your program has ``namespace IntroCS;`` to match the UI class.

 You are going to play a game, and later may repeat it, so put the code for playing the number game in a function called ``Game``::

     static void Game()

-For now your ``Main`` function can just call ``Game()``.
+For now your write a ``Main`` function to just call ``Game()``.

 In ``Game``: